pokemium/bsnes-plus-m1/README.md

 - A custom debug port to allow some debug stuff while developing own games (see below)
 - Toggle breakpoints in disassembler by clicking on the address
 - Symbol index with filter and direct option to toggle breakpoints
+- Add comments to code from disassembler (to remember some code)

 ## New command line arguments